kddubey/cappr/docs/source/related_work.rst

 ============

 The CAPPr computation is well-known; you'll find it as a subroutine in papers from GPT-2 to Self-Consistency.
-This implementation includes a few computational and statistical optimizations, while maintaining a simple interface.
+The ``cappr`` implementation includes a few computational and statistical optimizations, while maintaining a simple interface.

 Below are some papers which focus on the idea of aggregating token probabilities.